maziac/DeZog/documentation/Usage.md

 Here is the explanations of all the options:
 - "Z80N": true/false.
 Defaults to false.
 Enables the Z80N (ZX Next) instruction set.
 See https://wiki.specnext.dev/Extended_Z80_instruction_set .
 - "zxKeyboard": true/false.
-Defaults to true.
+Defaults to false.
 If enabled the simulator shows a keyboard to simulate keypresses.
 ![](images/zsim_keyboard.jpg)
 - "visualMemory": If true the simulator shows the access to the memory (0-0xFFFF) visually while the program is running.
 Default is true.
 ![](images/zsim_visual_memory.jpg)